-Depending on the width of the frame, install a 1/2" - 13 bolt (#15 or #16) into the threaded hole in the lift bracket.
+Install the 1/2" - $13 \times 3 \cdot 3/4$ " bolt (#16) into the threaded hole in the lift bracket.
 Turn the bolt in until it contacts the trailer tongue, then tighten a 1/4 turn with a wrench.
 Do not overtighten.

 The amount of leveling is adjusted by engaging different spring bar chain links with the lift unit.
-Follow the steps below in the "Lift bracket operation" section.
+Follow the steps below in the "Lift Bracket Operation" section.